-And in that time, I have learned quite a few ConvertKit hacks that make it easier for bloggers to grow and make money with their email list.
+And in that time, I have learned quite a few ConvertKit hacks that make it easier for bloggers to grow and make money with their email lists.
 And I’m going to share those tips with you today.

 A Quick ConvertKit Review

 From MailChimp, I went to Aweber, which was a great platform and moderately priced.
-I also enjoy that they thought about teaching their users more about email marketing with videos.
-That was great for me, because I still had so much to learn about this space.
+I also enjoy that they thought about teaching their users more about email marketing with videos, which at the time was a pretty big deal.
+That was great for me because I still had so much to learn about this space.

 I signed up and have not regretted a thing.
-Their prices are reasonable, I have a variety of tools that I can use within their platform, and they’re always looking for and working on the next best thing.
+Convertkit’s prices are reasonable, I have a variety of tools that I can use within their platform, and they’re always looking for and working on the next best thing.

+Still, wondering how Convertkit works?
 Watch the video below for a quick demo of how ConvertKit works.

 1. Create various email sequences

 If you have an email list, you should have at least an email sequence.
-And with ConvertKit you can have MANY email sequences.
+And with ConvertKit, you can have MANY email sequences.
 What makes an email sequence different than sending a broadcast email is that an email sequence is a series of emails that go out to your email list automatically.

 I set up my sequence so that anyone who signed up for this review will automatically be put into my “millennials book list” sequence.
 That means they will automatically get a series of emails related to that freebie.
 Easy enough!
-This way I can make sure they get quality content geared towards what they signed up for.
+This way, I can make sure they get quality content geared towards what they signed up for.

-It’s really easy to set this up and ConvertKit.
+It’s effortless to set this up and ConvertKit.
 Are you have to do is click on the “Sequences” tab on the top navigation menu.
 Then, click the pink “New Sequence” button on the far right.

-To set this up you want to go over to “Automations” then hit the “Integrations” section.
+To set this up, you want to go over to “Automations” then hit the “Integrations” section.
 From here, you can set up whatever payment provider you use for your products there.
-Make sure that when they purchase a product they are automatically put into ConvertKit so that you can continue to email them.
+Make sure that when they purchase a product, they are automatically put into ConvertKit so that you can continue to email them.

 3. Use their live chat when you are in a jam

-If you’re in a jam with anything—and I mean anything—with your email, the ConvertKit team is awesome.
-It doesn’t matter if you want them to look over an email for you or if you cannot figure out how to accomplish a certain goal, they are there for you.
+If you’re in a jam with anything—and I mean anything—with your email, the ConvertKit team is fantastic.
+It doesn’t matter if you want them to look over an email for you or if you cannot figure out how to accomplish a specific goal; they are there for you.